-What role does Penetration Testing play in securing a data center?
+What role does penetration testing play in securing a data center?

 Penetration testing is a critical element of data center security.
 Testing the organization’s facilities, networks, systems, and applications should be a regular part of your information security program.
 Testing should include network and application layer testing of security and monitoring systems (door access control systems, video surveillance systems, etc.).
 Additionally, physical controls should also be tested.
 These tests should include perimeter and internal physical access controls, social engineering assessments of onsite personnel.

-How can Data Centers meet client and industry demands without sacrificing security?
+How can data centers meet client and industry demands without sacrificing security?

 One of the main reasons companies choose to house their systems in a third-party data center is the physical security features that the center offers.
 Data centers are typically located in hardened buildings and in areas where risk from natural disasters is minimized.
 24-Hour onsite security and monitoring are also important features that companies want in their data centers.
-A lot of our customers also appreciate the customer/visitor/vendor access controls in place, which often time require the data center customer to provide advanced notice when they intent to bring a visitor to the data center for a tour.
+A lot of our customers also appreciate the customer/visitor/vendor access controls in place, which often time require the data center customer to provide advanced notice when they intend to bring a visitor to the data center for a tour.

-What are the best ways to safeguard a Data Center against a breach?
+What are the best ways to safeguard a data center against a breach?